ictwise/pp3/testing/testing.md

 - Logout functionality works = logs out user, and removes session cookies.

-#### Footer - PASS
+#### Manage Cuisines - PASS

-- Footer is present on all pages.
-- Social link (Pinterest) in footer works as expected, and open Pinterest in new tab.
-- Email address links to mail function.
-- Back to top button works througout all pages.
+- The manage cuisines link only appears for the Admin user
+- Add Cuisine, edit and Delete links all work
+- Any cuisines deleted will cascade through the recipe collection and delete all associated recipes.
+- All added cuisines appear in the drop down on the add recipe page

 ### Security Testing

-- Tested against users seeing Edit and Delete buttons at other users added Recipes. **PASS**
+- Tested against Edit and Delete buttons working for other users added Recipes. **PASS**
 - Tested Add Recipe page, not to choose category or fill the inputs fields with less text than min length.
 As well as for the max lenght or skip one or more input fields. **PASS**
 - Tested register with a taken username. **PASS**
 - Tested register with unallowed character and to few characters. **PASS**
+- Tested typing links directly into address bar. **PASS**

 ### Google Lighthouse Testing